scottdware/panco/docs/docs.md

-  help        Help about any command objects     Commands to work with address, service, custom URL and tag objects policy      Commands to work with security, NAT and Policy-Based Forwarding policies userid      Commands to interact with User-ID functions version     Version information for panco
+  help        Help about any command objects     Commands to work with address, service, custom URL and tag objects policy      Commands to work with security, NAT and Policy-Based Forwarding policies template    Generate CSV templates for object and policy importing userid      Commands to interact with User-ID functions version     Version information for panco